-Rotating lessons or what is also known as 20/20/20 lessons seems to be a popular format teachers are trying out in their studios right now.
+Rotating lessons or what is also known as 20/20/20 lessons seems to be a popular format many teachers are trying out in their studios right now.

-I call mine rotating lessons because it describes exactly what the students are doing when they are at lessons, rotating in stations.
-I’ve been offering rotating lessons in my studio for almost 20 years now.
+I call mine, rotating lessons because it describes exactly what the students are doing when they are at lessons, rotating in stations.
+I’ve been offering rotating lessons in my studio for over 20 years now.
 I thought I would share what rotating lessons look like in my studio, answer some questions you may have and share some ideas.
 Perhaps it will even spark another idea that will work best for your students!

 Why rotating lessons?

 This is an interesting question because we all usually have that initial reason we do something.
 Something that lights a fire to try something new.
 For me, it was to simply offer families a “cheaper” lesson option.
 Of course, after starting them I found there were many other benefits which I will get to later…

 Are rotating lesson options for everyone?

 Simply put, no. (But I have seen teachers who have made it work) This is what I have experienced so take it for what it is.
 Your experience may vary.